Sphinkie/policies/docs/tc-calcul.md

 # Application

-TC Calcul is a handy application for converting, adding, substracting timecodes, in any unit.
+TC CALCUL is a handy application for converting, adding, substracting timecodes, in any unit.
 Very usefull, especially if you work for the TV, video or media industry...

 [TC Calcul on the Play Store](https://play.google.com/store/apps/details?id=com.sphinkie.sgtcalcul)